 The word recovery gets used narrowly in fitness culture — it means the day after leg day, the foam roller, the protein shake within thirty minutes of training.
 That version of recovery is real but limited, and it undersells what recovery actually is in the broader context of health.

-I’ve found all three of these to be genuinely transformative in my own life, in ways that no training program or dietary change has matched.
-They’re also the areas most consistently neglected by people who are otherwise serious about their health, which is part of why they sit at the foundation of the pyramid rather than the peak.
+I’ve found all three of these to be genuinely transformative in my own life.
+They’re also the areas most consistently neglected by people who are otherwise serious about their health.